Progress MS-04: Launch failure

 Progress MS-04 was launched on 1 December 2016 at 14:51:52 UTC from the Baikonur Cosmodrome in Kazakhstan.
 It used the second to last Soyuz-U rocket.
 The Progress MS-04 mission was to use the two-day, 34-orbit trip to the station instead of the previously available six-hour rendezvous profile.

 The launch proceeded normally until telemetry was lost at T+382.3 seconds, about two minutes into the Blok I stage burn.
 At this time, the Progress apparently separated from the third stage, almost six minutes earlier than nominal.
 A high altitude explosion was reported over the skies of Tuva, and debris from the third stage and Progress impacted in a mountainous area approximately 3500 km downrange from Baikonur.
 An investigation by Roscosmos suggested that a manufacturing defect in the RD-0110 engine may have led to the failure.
 Following this incident, additional inspections were ordered for upcoming Soyuz launches to ensure quality control.

 Cargo

-The Progress MS-04 spacecraft was carrying about 2450 kg of cargo and supplies to the International Space Station.
-The spacecraft was delivering food, fuel and supplies, including 705 kg of propellant, 50 kg of oxygen and air, and 420 kg of water.
+The Progress MS-04 spacecraft was carrying 2442 kg of cargo and supplies to the International Space Station.
+The spacecraft was delivering food, fuel and supplies, including 710 kg of propellant, 52 kg of air, and 420 kg of drinking water.
 Progress MS-04 was scheduled to dock with the aft docking port of the Zvezda module.